alvelvis/Interrogat-rio/README.md

 If you wish to run your own version of Interrogatório, a Linux computer (or Windows with [Windows Subsystem for Linux](https://docs.microsoft.com/pt-br/windows/wsl/install-win10)), `python3` and `virtualenv` are needed.

+If you wish to deploy Interrogatório to a web server, using Ubuntu/Apache2, check [Deploying with Ubuntu/Apache2](https://github.com/alvelvis/Interrogat-rio/wiki/Deploying-with-Ubuntu-Apache2).

 Check the [Wiki](https://github.com/alvelvis/Interrogat-rio/wiki) for a broader understanding of Interrogatório tools.

 <!---You can also use Interrogatório at the website [http://comcorhd.letras.puc-rio.br/interrogatorio/](http://comcorhd.letras.puc-rio.br/interrogatorio/), where you are able to query the already available corpora, or upload your own, be it in the UD format or in plain text to be annotated (in Portuguese).-->